Bamlanivimab

 Treatment

-• Patients with Direct SARS-CoV-2 Viral test positive results and within ten days of symptom onset
+• Patients with Direct SARS-CoV-2 Viral test positive results and within 10 days of symptom onset

-• Adults and pediatric population including neonates meeting above two criteria
+• Adults and pediatric population, including neonates, meeting the above 2 criteria

 Post-Exposure Prophylaxis

-• Exposed to an individual infected with SARS-CoV-2 defined by close contact criteria as per Centers for Disease Control and Prevention (CDC) or at high risk for exposure in same institutional setting due to occurrence of SARS-CoV-2 in that setting, such as nursing home, prisons.
+• Exposed to an individual infected with SARS-CoV-2 defined by close contact criteria as per Centers for Disease Control and Prevention (CDC) or at high risk for exposure in the same institutional setting due to the occurrence of SARS-CoV-2 in that setting, such as a nursing home or prisons.

 • At higher risk of progression to severe disease, including hospitalization or death